yusonghust/gcn/README.md

 [original gcn code can be found here](https://github.com/tkipf/gcn)
 [A pretty nice gcn blog can be found here](https://tkipf.github.io/graph-convolutional-networks/)

-This implementation of gcn is easier to understand, which will be more friendly to newcomer.
+This implementation of gcn is easier to understand, which will be more friendly for newcomer.

 ## Usage:
 **Input:**